 For as long as I remember, installing applications via PPA involves three lines of commands.
 First for adding the new repository, second to update the system so that it knows about the new repository and the third one to install the application.

 Ubuntu 18.04 is removing the redundancy here.
 Now if you add a new repository with add-apt-repository command, it will run the apt-get update command automatically.
 No need for you to run this command manually.
-Saves some time, isn’t it?
+Saves some time, doesn’t it?

 5. Linux Kernel 4.15

 Ubuntu 18.04 was initially planned to have Linux Kernel 4.14 LTS.
-But lately, Kernel team shared that are tentatively planning to converge on 4.15 for the Bionic Beaver 18.04 LTS release”.
+But lately, Kernel team shared that will converge on Kernel 4.15 for the Bionic Beaver 18.04 LTS release.

 6. Xorg becomes the default display server again

 Ubuntu 17.10 switched to the newer Wayland as the default display server.
-Quite obviously, it became a big issue as a huge number of applications wouldn’t work on Wayland.
+Quite naturally, it became a big issue as a considerable number of applications wouldn’t work on Wayland.
 This forced people to switch back to Xorg from Wayland.

 It seems Ubuntu has learned the lesson and it is moving back to Xorg as the default display server.
 Wayland will still be available as an option and users will be able to switch to the display server of their liking.